 Balance computation method

 You need to understand how the finance charge is computed, especially for those who ar going to carry a balance.
-This method is average daily balance.
+This method is the average daily balance.
 This means this means that the daily balances are added together and then divided by the number of days in the billing cycle.
 Fend off from credit cards that calculate the balance using two billing cycles as this results in costing additional money in financing fees.

 One of the best benefits of credit cards are the amazing rewards programs.
 Your day to day purchases can earn you points, which you can apply for travel, retail purchases, cash back, and more.

 To rack up the most points, pick a card that gives you rewards for where you spend the most, commonly gas stations, grocery stores, or certain shops or online retailers.
 Spending more just to get a reward likely won’t save you money in the end.
 So, be sure to spend on what you’d ordinarily buy

 Fees and penalties

 There are a lot of ways for a credit card issuer to make money off you.
 Certain common charges include fees for transactions, such as cash advances and balance transfers or for asking to increase your credit limit.
 In addition, there are also penalty charges levied for going over your credit limit and paying your bill late.
 The issuer doesn’t decline your card, rather charges a fee that keeps on piling up every time you commit a mistake.

 Credits cards are one of the biggest responsibility in one’ life.
-You might have heard from people around you that credit cards are tremendous help but it is better to figure it by your own.
+You might have heard from people around you that credit cards are a tremendous help but it is better to figure it on your own.

 You can also get credit card loans if you want.
 While loan application, the issuer essentially loans you the amount which you will be able to repay at a later date while being charged a definite interest rate.
 Also, cardholders can avail pre-approved loans on credit cards within or over their credit limit.